SimpleDataLabsInc/prophecy-docs/docs/concepts/project/project.md

 ![Visual To Code](img/code-to-visual.png)

+## Collaborate with Projects

-Now that Projects are stored as code on Git, users and teams get a collaboration boost.
+Now that Projects are stored as code on Git, users and teams get a **collaboration boost**.
 Users can work on the same project simultaneously because each user has their own branch.
 Projects are reviewed and released with a version, so every team member can confidently rely on the business logic.
-Each Project becomes a re-usable package for other teams to use with their own data and configurations.
+Each Project can become a re-usable package for other teams to use with their own data and configurations.
 All of these best practices are in place for every Prophecy user from day one.

 Click on a tile below to learn about the different Project components, or checkout the [Project Metadata](/docs/metadata/project-metadata.md) page for guidance on finding what you need in an existing Project.
-Ready to develop your own Project?
-Click [here](/docs/concepts/project/project.md#1-create-new-project)!
+Ready to [Develop and Deploy](/docs/concepts/project/project.md#development-and-deployment) your own Project?
+Follow the steps below and you'll be following all the industry standard best practices.
+Let's go!

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';